vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/avatars/playable-layers.md

 When you are running VRChat and you're wearing (or viewing) an Avatar 3.0 avatar, all of these Playable Layers are put together into a combined Animator.
 This Animator is the root, main animator of your avatar, and you can control any part of it. **This means that there is no reason to add any additional animators on your avatar.**

 As an aside, you should never use the same controller in multiple Playable Layers.
 This may work for some setups, but it is **very** poor practice and will cause major issues as you expand the functionality of your avatar.
-:::danger Only Use Animation Controllers
+::: danger Only Use Animation Controllers

 We only support the use of Animation Controllers in Playable Layer slots.
 Do not use any other type of controller-- you will run into errors or will be unable to upload the content.
 :::